Macro Ethics Principles for Responsible AI Systems: Taxonomy and Future Directions: Taxonomy of Ethical Principles

-\emph{Operationalizing Consequentialism.} Consequentialist principles can be operationalized by analysing the consequences of different actions, realised through a top-down, bottom-up, or hybrid architecture.
-This is exemplified in Limarga \etal \myshortcite{Limarga2020NonMonoticReasoning}, who implement the principle by considering the consequences of different actions to make a proper judgement.
-This is taken further by Suikkanen \myshortcite{Suikkanen2017Consequentialism}, who suggests ranking agents' options in terms of how much aggregate value their consequences have.
-An option is right if and only if there are no other options with higher evaluative ranking.
-Tolmeijer \etal \myshortcite{Tolmeijer2020MachineEthicsSurvey} argue that input for Consequentialist implementation would be the action (and its consequences), the decision criteria would be the comparative well-being, and the mechanism with which to achieve it would be the maximisation of utility (however, this applies to Utilitarianism specifically rather than consequentialism as a whole).
-For binary classification algorithms, Leben \myshortcite{Leben-AIES20-Normative} suggests that Consequentialism can be implemented by looking at how weights are assigned to each group outcome based on relative social cost.
+Consequentialism has been implemented by weighing actions. \citet{Limarga2020NonMonoticReasoning} assign each action a weight according to its worst consequence.
+Actions are part of a sequence to reach a goal, and their weights accumulate to a total amount.
+This total amount is optimised to select the sequence with the best overall consequence. \citet{Suikkanen2017Consequentialism} similarly suggests ranking agents' options in terms of how much aggregate value their consequences have.
+An option is right if and only if there are no other options with higher evaluative ranking. \citet{Tolmeijer2020MachineEthicsSurvey} argue that input for consequentialist principles would be the action (and its consequences), and the decision criteria would be the comparative well-being.
+This would be mechanised by selecting the consequence with maximum utility.
+For binary classification algorithms, \citet{Leben-AIES20-Normative} suggests implementing consequentialism by examining how weights are assigned to each group outcome based on relative social cost.

-\emph{Difficulties.} However, assigning weights to each group outcome may be unrealistic to do for all protected groups \shortcite{Leben-AIES20-Normative}.
-There might be high computational costs because Consequentialist systems would require a machine to represent all of the actions available to it \shortcite{Greene2016EmbeddingPrinciples}.
-A related issue addressed lies in difficulties in estimating long-term or uncertain consequences and determining for whom consequences should be taken into account \shortcite{EtzioniEtzioni2017IncorporatingEthics,Saltz2019EthicsMLCourses}.
-There are also moral constraints outside Consequentialism that prohibit certain actions even when they have the best outcomes, therefore rendering Consequentialist theories incomplete \shortcite{Suikkanen2017Consequentialism}.
-Another common criticism of Consequentialism concerns deciding what is valuable or intrinsically good: whether it is pleasure (hedonism), preference-satisfaction, perfection of one's essential capacities, or some list of disparate objective goods (e.g. knowledge, beauty, etc.) \shortcite{Brink2007LimitsConsequentialism,Tolmeijer2020MachineEthicsSurvey}.
+However, in practice assigning weights to each outcome may be unrealistic to do for all outcomes \cite{Leben-AIES20-Normative}.
+There might be high computational costs if machines attempt to represent all possible outcomes available \cite{Greene2016EmbeddingPrinciples}.
+A related issue is that estimating long-term or uncertain consequences and determining which consequences should be taken into account is difficult \cite{Boddington2023NormativeAI,EtzioniEtzioni2017IncorporatingEthics}.
+There may be moral constraints outside consequentialism which prohibit certain actions even when they have the best outcomes, therefore rendering consequentialist theories incomplete \cite{Suikkanen2017Consequentialism}.
+Another common criticism of consequentialism concerns deciding what is valuable or intrinsically good: whether it is pleasure, preference-satisfaction, the perfection of one's essential capacities, or some list of disparate objective goods (e.g., knowledge, beauty, etc.) \cite{Boddington2023NormativeAI,Brink2007LimitsConsequentialism,Tolmeijer2020MachineEthicsSurvey}.